Botulinum toxin is an injectable neuromodulator derived from neurotoxins produced by Clostridium botulinum, the bacterium responsible for botulism.

 As a result of the ability of the toxin to inhibit neurotransmission between peripheral nerves and muscle tissue, botulinum toxin is an effective treatment for aesthetic and medical concerns that are exacerbated by muscle contraction.
 Although US Food and Drug Administration (FDA) approval for the cosmetic use of onabotulinumtoxinA is limited to glabellar lines, lateral canthal lines (crow’s feet), and forehead lines and FDA approval for incobotulinumtoxinA and abobotulinumtoxinA remains limited to the treatment of glabellar lines, injectable botulinum toxin is widely used for other cosmetic indications.

-The human face is composed of a complex array of muscles that act in concert to create facial expressions and fulfill vital functions.
+The human face is composed of a complex array of muscles that act in concert to create facial expressions and fulfil vital functions.
 Clinicians with a thorough understanding of facial anatomy and the functional relationships between muscles in the face and neck can safely use botulinum toxin to selectively weaken specific muscles, resulting in favourable cosmetic results.

 Appropriate candidates for botulinum toxin injection are patients with specific cosmetic concerns that can be alleviated by local muscle weakening and who lack contraindications to therapy.
 Patients between the ages of 30 and 50 years often achieve the most benefit from treatment; a greater proportion of rhytides in older patients may be due to loss of skin elasticity, which is not alleviated by botulinum toxin.
 Surgical revision may be more appropriate in these cases.